stephanieye/literary-anagrams/README.md

 * At each level, the player is presented with a series of tiles that spell out an anagram.
 The player can click on any tile to select it, and click on it again to deselect it.

 ![Level completed](/READMEimages/answer.png)
- * Players click tiles in sequence to spell out the book title.
+ * Players click on tiles in sequence to spell out the book title.
 There are also two hint buttons at the bottom of the screen, which when clicked reveal hints.
 However, each click costs the player points (1 point for a solo player, 2 points for a player in a 2-player game).

 ![Result](/READMEimages/result.png)
  * At the end of the game, the final mark is displayed.
 The solo player will get a ranking (from Alpha Double-Plus to Epsilon), based on the caste system in Aldous Huxley's *Brave New World*.
 In the 2-player game, a winner is announced, and players can also look at the ranking.